mmal3k/google-meet-bot/README.md

 ## Features

-- Automatically logs into Google Meet using provided credentials.
-- Joins a specified meeting link.
+- Automatically joins a specified Google Meet meeting as a guest
 - Plays audio through the meeting using virtual audio routing.

 ## Requirements